 Moving out of a retirement village

-Many retirement villages charge fees when you leave the village.
-These fees are known as exit fees, deferred facilities fees, deferred management fees or deferred payment.
-The amount you pay often depends upon how long you have been in the village, and will be determined by the contract you entered into with the operator.
+Many retirement villages have a range of fees that are payable when you leave the village.
+These fees are known as exit fees and can include deferred management fees (DMF), reserve fund fees, selling and marketing fees and refurbishment fees.
+The amount you pay often depends upon how long you have been in the village.

-Be aware – you may have to continue to pay ongoing charges for a set period of time when you leave the village unless someone else takes over your lease/licence or buys your unit and takes over those charges within the set period (typically six months for contracts entered into before 1 April 2014 and three months for contracts entered into after on or after 1 April 2014)
+Be aware – you may have to continue to pay ongoing charges for some time after you leave the village unless someone else takes over your lease/licence or buys your unit and takes over those charges.

-This is the amount the village operator must pay or credit you if you want to move out of the village.
+This is the portion of the premium you paid that the village operator must refund to you if you want to move out of the village.
+It is the sum repayable to you after the operator has deducted all exit fees.
 It is important to find out at what point you are eligible to receive this money as you may need it if you have to move to a higher level of care.
-Your right to an exit entitlement may depend upon someone else first buying or leasing your unit, which could take some time.
+Your right to an exit entitlement will usually be dependent upon someone else first buying or leasing your unit, which could take some time.